Where it's all about the fine art of doing absolutely nothing.

 It is easy to sail over and be there early in the day.
 Sailing to Anegada from either the North Sound or Marina Cay usually takes no longer than sailing to Cooper Island from the west end of Tortola, and is almost always a quicker sail than from Road Harbor to the North Sound.

 So, get up at sunrise and head for Anegada.
 When you get there, rent a car or take a taxi.
 I advise calling ahead to DW Jeep Rentals (284-495-9677) and reserving a rental vehicle, as the demand far exceeds the supply on Anegada.
 Leaving the Anegada Reef Hotel, head west from the anchorage and drop by Pomato Point, which is unbelievable in the morning.
-Then over to Cow Wreck Beach, where our personal "cheeseburger in paradise" really is.
+Then over to Ann's Tipsy at Cow Wreck Beach, where our personal "cheeseburger in paradise" really is.

 In the afternoon, drop by Loblolly Bay -- usually a lot more people, and a different perspective.